-- (a) The employee's primary duty consists of management of the County or a customarily recognized department or division of the County. - (b) The employee customarily and regularly directs the work of two or more other employees. - (c) The employee has the authority to hire or fire other employees, or their recommendations as to the hiring, firing, advancement, promotion or any other change of status of other employees is given particular weight.
+- (a) The employee's primary duty consists of management of the County or a customarily recognized department or division of the County. - (b) The employee customarily and regularly directs the work of two or more other employees full time employees or their equivalent. - (c) The employee has the authority to hire or fire other employees, or their recommendations as to the hiring, firing, advancement, promotion or any other change of status of other employees is given particular weight.

-18.1021 Flexible Time.
+Flexible Time